-To assist in developing and implementing a risk identification process, measurement of the potential impact and monitoring of Shariah non-compliance risks within the Bank.
+To assist in developing and implementing a risk identification process, measurement of the potential impact, monitoring, and reporting of Shariah non-compliance risks within the Bank.

 To formulate and recommend appropriate Shariah non-compliance risk management policies and procedures and risk awareness programmes.